Goran Dragić: Slovenian senior national team

 Dragić competed with the senior men's Slovenian national basketball team at the 2006 FIBA World Championship and the 2007 EuroBasket, in limited roles.
 Dragić's role with the Slovenian national basketball team began to increase in the 2009 EuroBasket and the 2010 FIBA World Championship.
 He then played with his brother Zoran in the 2011 EuroBasket and the 2013 EuroBasket, the latter which was held in Slovenia.
 During the 2013 tournament, Goran and his brother helped lead Slovenia to a 5th-place finish and a spot in the 2014 FIBA World Cup.
 Dragić finished in the 2013 EuroBasket's top five in points and assists, which earned him a spot on the All-Tournament Team.
 In 2014, Dragić was named Slovenia's team captain after Jaka Lakovič retired from national team play.
 In the friendly games before the 2014 FIBA World Cup, Dragić was rested in 9 of their 14 games, before actually playing in the official tournament's matches.
 After finishing up their friendly games, Dragić played with no restrictions beyond the rest of the competition; he was the only All-NBA Team member to play in the 2014 FIBA World Cup, aside from the Team USA members.

 Prior to the 2017 EuroBasket, Dragić announced that he would retire from playing with the Slovenian national team after the tournament.
 At the tournament, he helped Slovenia to win its first ever FIBA European championship.
 He scored 35 points, on 12-22 shooting in the final, which was the most points scored in a final, since Pau Gasol scored 36 points in the 2003 final.
 Following his performance, Dragić was given the Most Valuable Player award of the tournament, after averaging 22.6 points per game, in 9 games played.
 Following that performance, he was named the 2017 Slovenian Sportsman of the year.

 Five years later, in June 2022, Dragić returned to the Slovenian team to play in the third window of the qualification for the 2023 FIBA Basketball World Cup.
-On June 30, he scored 19 points in his first game back, helping his country to a blowout win over Croatia.
+On 30 June, he scored 19 points in his first game back, helping his country to a blowout win over Croatia.

 Dragić also played at EuroBasket 2022, averaging 14.9 points on 49.4% shooting as the team's sixth man.
 Slovenia was surprisingly eliminated by Poland in the quarter-finals.

+Dragić was Slovenia's all-time scoring leader with 1,050 points in his 90 games, before being surpassed by Luka Doncic on 4 September 2025.

+His jersey number 3 was retired by the Basketball Federation of Slovenia on 23 August 2024, ahead of his farewell game at the Arena Stožice in Ljubljana.